Meghavathjyothibai/PRODIGY_WD_02/README.md

 2. Open the `inde.html` file in a web browser.
 3. Use the "Start", "Stop", "Reset", and "Lap" buttons to control the stopwatch.

-# Link of the project:
+# Link of the project: https://github.com/Meghavathjyothibai/PRODIGY_WD_02

+# Screenshot of the website: